4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/14-Your-first-switch/README.md

 ### 💡 Hint:
 You may need to convert the user input to all lowercase or all uppercase lettering to prevent discrepancies.
 Click the following to help you accomplish this:

-* You have to use trim() for the prompt() value: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim

 * For all uppercase: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase

 * For all lowercase: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase